Betta-Testers/Imbrius-Kabasuji/README.txt

 In order to save a level you are making you must click the "save" button on the bottom right of the screen.
 THE FOLLOWING ELEMENTS ARE SAVED:
 1: The board, so empty tiles, board tiles, release tiles.
 (ALL PIECES ARE REMOVED FROM THE BOARD WHEN THE SAVE BUTTON IS PRESSED AND THOSE PIECES ARE ADDED TO THE BULLPEN)
 2: Pieces in the bullpen.
 The pieces inside the bullpen when the level is saved and pieces removed will be the pieces available to the player at the start of the level.
+   (So it is NOT required to solve a level before saving, if you are confident the level can be solved with the pieces you incremented in the bullpen, then those are the only ones saved).
 3: Specific level conditions.
 (Move count, time limit)